tbdsux/nextjs-fauna-auth0/README.md

 The scripts fodler contains the setup code.

+### Auth0 Configuration

+The `utils/auth0-rules` is a rule for `Auth0` that you can configure so that new users can be automatically registered or created to the database.

+- Create an empty rule in your `Auth0` app.
+- Copy and paste the contents ([/utils/auth0-rules/newuser.js](./utils/auth0-rules/newuser.js)) to the provided editor and save.
+- You can configure it the way you want.

 #### You need to set your `FAUNADB_SECRET_KEY` in your `.env.local` file or your process environment.

 ```